lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-Inner-Compression-CONTENT title='Plaintext compression and encryption for CONTENT Response'}

 The Outer SCHC Rules ({{Fig-Outer-Rules}}) must process the OSCORE Options fields.
 In {{Fig-Protected-Compressed-GET}} and {{Fig-Protected-Compressed-CONTENT}} we show a dump of the OSCORE Messages generated from our example messages once they have been provided with the Inner Compressed Ciphertext in the payload.
-These are the messages that are to be in the Outer SCHC compressed.
+These are the messages that are to go through Outer SCHC Compression.

 ~~~~
 Protected message: